retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/export.md

 #### When a reference has both a DOI and a URL, export

 Does what it says on the tin, really.
 If a reference has both a DOI and an URL, you can choose to have them both exported, or either one of them.
+Note that for BibTeX, you must load the `url` package when you have `doi` or `url` fields. `doi` and `url` fields are so-called `verbatim` fields with different escaping rules, and
+BibTeX compilation will likely error out without the package loaded.

 Options: